Richard-Burd/sinatra-portfolio-project/README.md

 ## Overview

-This is a Portfolio Project for Flatiron School.
-Stay tuned for more information in this readme file!
+<p class='util--hide'>Welcome to the “Sinatra Portfolio Project” program by Richard Burd.
+This is my submission for <a href='https://github.com/learn-co-students/sinatra-cms-app-assessment-v-000'>this project here</a> on Learn.co.</p>

+## About This Program

+The purpose will go here

+## Install instructions

+The instructions will be here

-### File Structure
+### Project File Structure
 ```
 ├── ave_
 ├── Gemfile